 Bhuridatta Jataka (#543)

 Maha-Ummagga Jataka (#546)

 Vessantara Jataka (#547)

-It’s not known when the Jataka tales were created.
-Some seem to have originated as far back as the 5th century BCE (Religious tradition says the Buddha was born in either 623 BCE or 563 BCE; historians can only say that in or around the 5th century BCE seems most likely.) though as a whole they acquired their present form around the 5th century CE.
-But while the Jataka tales were written long after the Buddha’s time, they’re all built around gatha, which are considered by Buddhists to be the actual words of the Buddha himself:
+It is not known when the Jataka tales were created.
+Some seem to have originated as far back as the 5th century BCE (religious tradition says the Buddha was born in either 623 BCE or 563 BCE; historians can only say that in or around the 5th century BCE seems most likely) though as a whole, they acquired their present form around the 5th century CE.
+But while the Jataka tales were written long after the Buddha’s time, they are all built around gatha, which are considered by Buddhists to be the actual words of the Buddha himself:

 Whether it was their intent or not, the creators of the Jataka tales did make a very entertaining collection of stories.
 And they appeal to all, regardless of culture or religion.